deeplearning4j/deeplearning4j/troubleshootingneuralnets.md

   	DBN d = new DBN.Builder().layerWiseConfiguration(conf)
   	 .hiddenLayerSizes(new int[]{3}).build();

-There's a lot going on here.
-I'll cover each of the facets of the configuration and how it relates to trouble shooting.
+There's a lot going on here -- I'll cover each of the facets of the configuration and how it relates to troubleshooting.

-## WweightInit
+## weightInit

 Deeplearning4j supports several different kinds of weight initializations with the weightInit parameter.